Blog > Category > Posted: 2024-Sep-10, Updated: 2024-Sep-11

 Image showing air leakage scale

-Air leakage (AL) is becoming an increasingly important factor when selecting windows and doors, especially for homeowners in cold climates like Ottawa.
+Air leakage (AL) is becoming an increasingly important factor when selecting energy-efficient windows and doors, especially for homeowners in cold climates like Ottawa.
 With rising energy costs and a focus on energy efficiency, understanding AL can help you choose products that reduce drafts and maintain indoor comfort.
 But what exactly is air leakage, and why should you care?

 The invisible hit to your energy bill